Thinking about seeing a therapist or counselor? The cost of therapy and how to pay for therapy are almost certainly on your mind.

 Good news: It can be possible to find affordable therapy and quality mental health care on a budget.

-For anyone seeking low-cost therapy—those of us living on low incomes, fixed incomes, or tight budgets, as well as those of us who may not have health insurance or access to mental health benefits—we acknowledge the challenges.
+For anyone wondering how to pay for therapy and seeking low-cost therapy—those living on low incomes, fixed incomes, or tight budgets, as well as those who may not have health insurance or access to mental health benefits—we acknowledge the challenges.

 And we empathize with your concerns, because we live within the financial constraints of our own households’ budgets as well.